rpsft/etlbox/ETLBoxDocu/articles/examples/example_webservice_as_source.md

 Now we create a dataflow that calls the webservices and stores the result in the database.
-We use the `CustomSource` for this - a custom source accepts a `Func` that is called to retrieve data and post it into the dataflow - it is called until the seconed `Func` is evaluated as true.
+We use the `CustomSource` for this - a custom source accepts a `Func` that is called to retrieve data and post it into the dataflow - it is called until the second `Func` is evaluated as true.

 ```C#
 WebserviceReader wsreader = new WebserviceReader();